samiux/samiux.github.io/croissants.md

 ### 9.0 Known Issues

-- [Bastille Post (巴士的報)](https://www.bastillepost.com/hongkong/) is not loading properly for unknown reason on Ryzen 7-4800U with Firefox 97.0, may be the website is misconfigured.
+- [Bastille Post (巴士的報)](https://www.bastillepost.com/hongkong/) is not loading properly for unknown reason on Ryzen 7-4800U with Firefox 97.0 and Ubuntu 20.04.3.
-- [Nu1L Team](https://www.nu1l.com/#/) is not loading  properly for unknown reason on Ryzen 7-4800U with Firefox 97.0, may be the website is misconfigured.

 |[Home](/README.md)|[Projects](/projects.md)|[Articles](/articles.md)|[Apophthegm](/apophthegm.md)|[About](/about.md)|